 Power consumption

-Another nice feature about the TP-Link 8-port desktop switch is its low power consumption.
+Another nice feature of the TP-Link 8-port desktop switch is its low power consumption.
 Boasting with “Green technology” it requires 5V and 600mA to operate.
 In addition to this, the switch will automatically adjust its power consumption according to the link status and cable length — giving you up to a 60% reduction in power use.

 Why use the TP-Link 8-port 10/100Mbps desktop switch

 There are many reasons to use the TP-Link 8-port 10/100Mbps desktop switch.
-They include plug-and-play functionality, slick, small, clean, quiet design, low power consumption, and the price.
+They include plug-and-play functionality, slick, small, clean, quiet design, low power consumption, and price.
 It also has plenty of Ethernet ports to extend the smaller LANs.

 Why not use the TP-Link 8-port 10/100Mbps desktop switch

 Unfortunately, there are also many reasons to look for another network switch.
-The TP-Link 8-port 10/100Mbps desktop switch lacks any form of mounting options and only has Fast Ethernet.
-There are faster switches available with more or less the same specifications, but they come at a slightly higher price tag.
+The TP-Link 8-port 10/100Mbps desktop switch lacks any form of mounting options and only has Fast Ethernet (100Mbps).
+Having auto-negotiation between ports, it is considered an unmanaged switch which will not fit larger or virtual networks.

 Conclusion

 The TP-Link 8-port 10/100Mbps desktop switch is great to extend home or small business networks.
-It is compact, pretty to look at relatively cheap and needs little power to operate.
+It is compact, pretty to look at, relatively cheap and needs little power to operate.
 Although this is true, one might go for a faster network switch with more ports that has mounting options.